William Andrew Johnson: Early life

 William A. Johnson was born at the home of Andrew Johnson in Greeneville, Tennessee in 1858 during the waning days of the Old South.
 He was born enslaved due to an antebellum American legal principle called partus sequitur ventrem, which meant that since his mother was a slave, he was one, too.
 He was Dolly Johnson's only son, born roughly a decade after his older sisters Liz and Florence.
 Per Jesse J. Holland in The Invisibles: The Untold Story of African American Slaves in the White House, this child received two Johnson family names.
 William was the first name of Andrew Johnson's "beloved brother," and Andrew was, of course, the first name of former Tennessee governor Andrew Johnson, just then the newly elected junior U.S. Senator from Tennessee.
 In 1932, reporter Bert Vincent quoted Johnson as saying, "Massa named hisself.
 He called me William Andrew."

 Andrew Johnson's great-granddaughter Margaret Johnson Patterson stated in 1943 that William Andrew Johnson was the only one of Dolly's children to be born in Greeneville, where Andrew and Eliza Johnson had their family home.
-The father of William Andrew Johnson is identified on his death certificate as Andrew Johnson's fourth-born child with Eliza, Robert Johnson.
-(Note: Though Robert Johnson was indeed identified on William Andrew Johnson's death certificate as his father, multiple historians have also speculated that Andrew Johnson was the actual father.)
+The father of William Andrew Johnson is identified on his death certificate as Andrew Johnson's fourth-born child with Eliza, Robert Johnson, making him Andrew Johnson’s grandson.
+(Note: However, although Robert Johnson was indeed identified on William Andrew Johnson's death certificate as his father, multiple historians have also speculated that Andrew Johnson was the actual father.)
 In a 1927 interview, a newspaper account stated that "[William Johnson's] dearest playmate was a grandson of the president, and no great distinction was made between the two small boys, the white boy claiming as ancestors his grandfather, the chief leader of the nation, and his grandmother the first lady of the land, while the other little boy was a slave, born in bondage, the property of the little white boy's grandfather."
 The little white boy in question is most likely Andrew Johnson Patterson, born 1857 to David T. Patterson and his wife Martha Johnson, oldest daughter of Andrew and Eliza Johnson.
 One of Andrew Johnson's granddaughters gave William A. Johnson piano lessons at 10 a.m. daily.
 Eliza McCardle Johnson and Martha Johnson Patterson also helped teach William A. Johnson some of the cooking skills that sustained him in later life.
 After one of his regular lunches with Andrew Johnson's granddaughter, (Note: Margaret Patterson was actually a granddaughter-in-law, by way of marriage to Andrew Johnson Patterson, son of U.S. Senator David T. Patterson and Andrew Johnson's oldest daughter, Martha Patterson.) he told a reporter in 1936: "Her own mammy and her grandmammy, too, taught me how to make pies and chicken dumplings and corn muffins.
 Miss Johnson sure did like her good cookin' and Miss Patterson did too."